abhirupinspace/veilocity/Tech.md

 │  └────────────────────────────────────────────┘                        │
 │       │                                                                 │
 │       ▼                                                                 │
 │  "Transfer complete.
-New balance: 0.5 ETH"                             │
+New balance: 0.5 MNT"                             │
 │                                                                         │
 │  ┌─────────────────────────────────────────────────────────────────┐   │
 │  │ NOTE: No on-chain transaction!                                   │   │